 The course takes approx. 6 months assuming 3-4 hours of self-study per week.
-It consists of 7 mandatory units and an elective, which build upon each other.
-The units need to be completed in a sequence.
+It consists of 7 mandatory units and one elective, which build upon each other.
+The units need to be completed in sequential order.

 Unit 2 and Unit 6 include an assignment which you will need to submit at a fixed deadline.

 You are not sure if you manage to complete the course within 6 months?
 No worries!
 You can apply for a course extension (6 more months) against an administrative fee.

 |Course Start||Course End||Registration||Early Bird|